hwyfour/nodegap-chat/README.md

 ## Before you can connect to the Server

 Like in node-chat, the client JavaScript file needs to contain the proper IP for the server.
 Along with this, you need to whitelist the server IP in Cordova.plist.
+To do this, add the IP to Root/ExternalHosts.

 That's it!